 Product Overview

-ArcGIS is an integrated collection of GIS software products for building a complete GIS.
-ArcGIS enables users to deploy GIS functionality wherever it is needed—in desktops, servers, or custom applications; over the Web; or in the field.
+ArcGIS is an integrated collection of GIS software products for building a complete GIS for your organization.
+The ArcGIS framework enables you to deploy GIS functionality and business logic wherever it is needed—in desktops, servers (including the Web), or mobile devices.
+This architecture, coupled with the geodatabase, gives you the tools to assemble intelligent geographic information systems.

 Top